Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 }

-annotate ProcessorService with @(requires: ['support', 'admin']);  // ✅ NEW: Allow both roles at service level
+annotate ProcessorService with @(requires: ['support', 'admin']);  // ✅ NEW: Allow both roles support and admin at service level.

 ...

 ```
-Copy the complete code from this link: [schema.cds](./schema.cds).
+Copy the complete code from this link: [schema.cds](./services.cds).

 ### Step 2: Update Test Data with Assignments